viewstools/docs/Animations/README.md

 * EaseInOut curve has a bug and currently doesn't work
 * delay on spring curves doesn't work

+Big thank you to `@amymc` for the massive contribution! 🎁 🎈 🎊

 Reach out with questions via our [Slack Questions Channel](https://slack.viewsdx.com/).
 Mention `@tom` or `@dario` to make sure that we get your notifications.